Laos - Towards Industrialization And Modernization

 The EWEC and Road No. 13 meet at Savannakhet city.
 In order to gain the greatest advantage and benefit from this strategic position, the Lao government has decided to establish its first Special Economic Zone (SEZ) in this part of the country.
 The SEZ, known as Savan-Seno Special Economic Zone is the most ideal choice.
 This junction of the Corridor and Road No. 13 links a population of more than 1.5 billion people.
 The SEZ comprises two separate sites.
 Site A (about 300 ha) is located near to the new Bridge and Site B (about 20 ha) is located in Seno, about 30 km east of Site A. This SEZ is expect to become a hub for trade, services and manufacturing activities for the six Mekong riparian countries in particular and other ASEAN members in general.

-The six Mekong River riparian countries, namely Cambodia, China, Laos, Myanmar, Thailand and Vietnam are putting joint effort to exploit the Mekong River social and economic potential.
+The Natural Linkage The six Mekong River riparian countries, namely Cambodia, China, Laos, Myanmar, Thailand and Vietnam are putting joint effort to exploit the Mekong River social and economic potential.
 Called the Great Mekong Sub-region (GMS), it aims to develop this region through the establishment of the East West Economic Corridor (EWEC).
 The Corridor links Danang seaport (South China Sea), Savannakhet, Mukdahan and Mawlamyine (Andaman Sea) from east to west.
 Laos National Road No. 13, which has been upgraded, connects Kunming (China), Vientiane, Savannakhet, Phom Penh (Cambodian) and Ho Chih Minh City (Vietnam) from north to south.

 Distance from major cities/facilities: